Welcome to Placid for WordPress!

-In case you chose a template, you should now see settings for its elements (text, images).
+In case you chose a template (and not upload a static image), you will see settings for the dynamic elements on the template (text, images).
 These settings determine how the elements will be filled by Placid: You can choose to let WordPress fill in your URL or page title in a text field for example.
-If you already created a meaningful default template with our editor, you will probably set all elements to Default.
-In this case, the image will be used as-is!

 - Default – uses the text or image that is used in the template

 - Page Title – uses the title of your page

 - Page Description - uses the description of your page (usually, only category and author pages have these!)

 - Your URL - uses the URL of your site

 - Blog Name - uses your blog's name defined in WordPress